Before we start...

 Don't ever share your recovery phrase with anyone or anything.
 Whoever has it can steal all of the funds associated with that phrase.
 Never let it leave your control.
 Never back it up online.
 Now let's continue...

 Since Coinomi is an HD wallet, all you need as a backup is your Recovery Phrase.
 That simple list of words backs up all transaction histories and balances for all coins that you added under it.
 You can review it by going to "Settings / Manage wallets".
-Select the wallet you want to back up and choose "Recovery Phrase" (on iOS go to "Settings / Show recovery phrase").
+Select the wallet you want to back up and choose "Recovery Phrase".
 Each entry on the "manage wallets" screen has its own phrase.
 Back them all up safely.
 Below is an example of recovery phrase, and the order in which the words must be used.

 All 24 words must be written down in this exact order. ✅ It's essential that users keep a proper backup of their phrases and never share it with anyone.
 This can never be emphasized enough.